Riverfront Park’s North Bank, part of $75M downtown Spokane revitalization project, opens Friday

 "This is the last major of the five projects, as part of the redevelopment project will be coming to an end, and opening up to the public tomorrow," Jones added.
 "I got to tell you that the transformation of the North Bank is one of the largest transformations in the entire project."

 The cost of the entire North Bank project is $12.2 million: $10.7 million from the bond and $1.5M from grants and donations, according to their press release.
 Construction began in February 2020.
-The project will open with a virtual ribbon cutting celebration at 11 a.m. on the park's Facebook page.
-It opens to the public at noon on Friday.
+The area opened to the public at noon on Friday.

 The 40,000-square-foot playground is designed after geological events that shaped the region.
 People of all ages can enjoy a three story Columbian slide tower, Glacial Dam splash pad and even a fossil dig.